 Section 1 The officers of this organization shall consist of: A president and vice-president (or two co-presidents), a secretary/treasurer, and two safety officers.

-The president(s) shall act as the club liaison with sports clubs and the league, organizing and presiding over team meetings, administrative responsibilities such as travel forms and maintaining/editing the club OrgSync page and constitution, and presiding over the club executive board.
+The president(s) shall act as the club liaison with sports clubs and the league, organize and preside over team meetings, handle administrative responsibilities such as travel forms and maintaining/editing the club OrgSync page and constitution, and preside over the club executive board.

 The vice-president, if the position is filled, shall assist the president in his duties and act as liaison or in a presidential capacity during meetings should the president be unable to attend or otherwise fulfill his duties.

 The secretary/treasurer shall be tasked with attending sports clubs meetings, taking notes, and reporting the information to the president(s).
 Furthermore, the secretary shall maintain the club binder and records.
 He should also maintain the club bank account, and track all withdrawals and deposits.
-He shall keep an accounting of the club's spending and income, andall receipts and balance sheets should be transferred into the treasurer's keeping.
+He shall keep an accounting of the club's spending and income.
+All receipts and balance sheets should be transferred into the treasurer's keeping.

 The safety officers shall be responsible for procuring CPA/First Aid training and fulfilling the role of safety officers as outlined by the requirements of sports clubs.